Decade 1740-1749

 Zhang died suddenly during the tenth year of the reign of Qianlong.
 The Emperor continued to admire above all the cursive calligraphy of Zhang.

-During the gengxu year, the 55th of his reign, 1790 of our calendar, Qianlong ordered to preserve the text of the ten stones threatened by abrasion and renewed his interest in the Shigu ge of Zhang.
+During the gengxu year, the 55th of his reign, 1790 CE, Qianlong ordered to preserve the text of the ten stones threatened by abrasion and renewed his interest in the Shigu ge of Zhang.
 He added a preface and inked the mark of 33 imperial seals attesting to all the reasons of his admiration for this scroll.

 The Shaanxi province is considered as one of the cradles of Chinese culture.
 About 2500 years ago, Qin scribes have engraved in granite short poems on the themes of fishing, hunting and war.